-Unless travelling as part of a closed group for students under 18, we only provide host family accommodation as host families act as caring and responsible uk parents.
-The main carer will hold an enhanced DBS (Disclosure & Barring Service) check and historical data is checked for each household before recruiting host families.
-Students may be roomed with another student, of the same sex and similar age.
-An adult host family who has been DBS certified with Nacel English School must be present overnight and usually during the day when students under 16 years of age are present at their accommodation.
-Students under 18 years of age must not stay in the same host family accommodation as students of 18 years of age and above.
+Students that are part of a group arriving and departing at the same time will be roomed with other students of the same sex and similar age.
+A host family which holds an enhanced DBS check must be present overnight and usually during the day when students under 16 years of age are present at their accommodation.
+Students under 16 years of age must not stay in the same host family accommodation as students of 18 years of age and above.